computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 Automated text simplification is an NLP task, where the goal is to take as input a complex text, and return a text that is easier to understand.
 One of the most logical first steps in text simplification, and example of text classification, is identifying which words in a text are hard to understand, i.e. `complex`, and which words are easy to understand, i.e. 'simple`.

 We have prepared a labeled training set for this assignment.
 We provide a dataset of words and their corresponding sentences that has been split into training, development, and test sets.
 The training set is disjoint, so if a word appears in the training set, it will not also appear in the test set or the development set.
 You can [download the datasets here]().

+This dataset was collected by taking the first 200 tokens in 200 complex texts, and crowdsourcing human judgements.
+We asked nine human annotators to identify at least 10 complex words in each text.
+From here, words that were identified as complex by at least 3 annotators were labeled as complex.
+In addition, words that were identified as complex by zero annotators were labeled as simple.
+One thing to note is that we kept only nouns, verbs, adjectives, and adverbs, and removed stopwords (i.e. common words like `the` or `and`) and proper nouns.
+After this filtering, we were left with 5,922 unique words.
+For this homework, we split these words up into 4,000 for training, 1,000 for development, and the remaining 922 are reserved for testing.

-Here is an example of the training data:
+Shown below is an example of the training data.
+Note that the training data and development data files have the same formatting, and the test data does not include the label column:

 | WORD | LABEL | SENTENCE | SENTENCE_INDEX |
 | :--- |:-----:| :------  | :------------: |